ClericPy/ichrome/docs/index.md

 -----------

-> Chrome controller for Humans, base on [Chrome Devtools Protocol(CDP)](https://chromedevtools.github.io/devtools-protocol/) and python3.8+.
+> Chrome controller for Humans, based on [Chrome Devtools Protocol(CDP)](https://chromedevtools.github.io/devtools-protocol/) and python3.8+.

 **🚀 [NEW] ichrome v6.0.0 is available!
 Now supporting [ichrome.http](./reference/WebAPP.md) - a RESTful API server to control Chrome via HTTP requests.**

 ![image](https://github.com/ClericPy/ichrome/raw/master/structure.png)

-If you encounter any problems, please let me know through [issues](https://github.com/ClericPy/ichrome/issues), some of them will be a good opinion for the enhancement of `ichrome`.
+If you encounter any problems, please let me know through [issues](https://github.com/ClericPy/ichrome/issues); your feedback is valuable for enhancing `ichrome`.

 # Why?

 - In desperate need of a stable toolkit to communicate with Chrome browser (or other Blink-based browsers such as Chromium)
     - `ichrome` includes fast http & websocket connections (based on aiohttp) within an **asyncio** environment
 - Pyppeteer is awesome
-    - But I don't need so much, and the spelling of pyppeteer is confused
+    - But I don't need so much, and the spelling of 'pyppeteer' is confusing
-    - Event-driven architecture(EDA) is not always smart.
+    - Event-driven architecture (EDA) is not always ideal.
 - Selenium is slow
-    - Webdriver often comes with memory leak
+    - Webdriver often comes with memory leaks
         - PhantomJS development is suspended
-    - No native coroutine(`asyncio`) support
+    - No native coroutine (`asyncio`) support
-- Playwright comes too late
+- Playwright arrived too late
     - This may be a good choice for both `sync` and `async` usage
-        - The 1st author of `puppeteer` joined it.
+        - The original author of `puppeteer` joined the team.
-    - But its core code is based on Node.js, which is too hard to monkey-patch.
+    - But its core code is based on Node.js, which is hard to monkey-patch.

 # Features

-> As we known, **`Javascript` is the first-class citizen of the Browser world**, so learn to use it with `ichrome` frequently.
+> As we know, **`Javascript` is the first-class citizen of the Browser world**, so learn to use it frequently with `ichrome`.

-- A process daemon of Chrome instances
+- A process daemon for Chrome instances
     - **auto-restart**
     - command-line usage
     - `async` environment compatible